lbpapers/lbp-poc/_posts/1989-01-01-gcowe-1989-pressing-forward-to-ad-2000.md

 <p>“They ‘were of one mind and one soul’ in desire and purpose, to ‘preach the gospel to every creature.’
 How best this could be done was the dominant thought.
 Much information was given.
 Difficulties and obstacles were stated with great candour.
 Many statements were made of a most encouraging and stimulating character.</p>

 <p>“But the meetings were deliberative, not executive.
 Therefore it was that many questions of great practical and doctrinal interest were hardly touched, and others were ventilated only, not decided.
 The conference was not a council, and was too large, miscellaneous and popular to develop into true practical deliberative forms, or to elicit much boldness of speech or freedom of opinion.
-This, no doubt, was felt by many to be a want, but it was inevitable.”
+This, no doubt, was felt by many to be a want, but it was inevitable.”</p>

-Looking on the Bright Side</p>
+<h3>Looking on the Bright Side</h3>

 <p>But GCOWE 2000 was at least not “large, miscellaneous and popular,” and whereas the 1888 gathering featured too many platform speakers and had no continuation structure to show for its efforts, GCOWE safeguarded time for working groups and informal networking and also resulted, though circuitously, in an ongoing information office that can maintain momentum toward the year 2000.
 And that’s just the beginning of the consultation’s list of achievements.</p>